lochsh/get-rusty/notes.md

 The writing here is provocative, but for good reason.
 C has some very real
 issues: undefined behaviour, weakly enforced typing, notorious lack of memory safety.
-C++ provides a lot of different features, but is still unsafe, inheriting many of C's problems.
+C++ provides a lot of new features, but is still unsafe, and inherits many of C's problems.
 Many famous exploits are due to vulnerabilities made possible by these languages.
 [Stagefright](https://en.wikipedia.org/wiki/Stagefright_(bug)) is due to C++'s
-undefined behaviour for integer overflow.
-[Heartbleed](http://heartbleed.com/) was due to C's absence of bounded arrays.
+undefined behaviour for signed integer overflow; [Heartbleed](http://heartbleed.com/) was due to C's absence of bounded arrays.

 ### So, why are C and C++ so popular?